How our service is operating during the outbreak of Coronavirus (COVID-19)

 We still really want to hear from you if you need our help or are feeling worried about anything.
 You can find your local duty line here Health Visiting Service.

 We can offer advice over the phone, or arrange for video conferencing so that we can see you and your baby/child.
 If after speaking to you we think that it is important that we see you face-to-face, we will arrange this.
-Staff will wear full PPE and ask that family members and any children over the age of three wear a mask if they are able to do so for any face-to-face contacts.
+Staff will wear full PPE and ask that family members and any children over the age of 11 wear a face covering if they are able to do so for any face-to-face contacts.

 We will phone before we visit to check everyone in the family is well.
 If you have any Covid-19 symptoms, or you are self isolating, we will offer a virtual review and book follow ups after your isolation period.

 You can find lots of useful guidance and advice in the ‘Birth to Five’ book.
 Our health visiting service has also put together some useful information for parents in our frequently asked questions section below.

 - Health Visiting Service

 - COVID-19 advice